nordicenergy/nordicenergy-sdk/packages/nordicenergy-core/README.md

-# @harmony-js/core
+# @nordicenergy-js/core

-This package provides a collection of apis to interact with Harmony blockchain.
+This package provides a collection of apis to interact with Nordic Energy blockchain.

 ## Installation